 Exhaust Magnehelic - As material is fed into the drum and the burner is opened up the differential pressure in the baghouse will increase.
-As the plant reaches normal operating parameters the pressure differential will settle between 2 and 10 inches water gauge.
+As the plant reaches normal operating parameters the pressure differential will settle between 2 and 6 inches water gauge.
 The differential pressure can be adjusted by opening or closing the exhaust damper.
-The operator will want to keep between a quarter and one half-inch draw on the burner end for best efficiently.
+The operator will want to keep between a quarter and one half-inch draw on the burner end for best burner efficiency.

 Along with monitoring the above items the operator needs to know what the weather has done to change the moisture levels in the aggregate and RAP.
-The moisture will determine how much burner he will need today to reach his desired mix discharge temperature.
+The moisture can determine the appropriate burner setting to reach the desired mix discharge temperature.